How Can an eCommerce App Design Influence User Psychology?

 After successive pairings over time, the neutral stimulus can extract a positive response without the presence of the desired stimulus.

 The mobile device vibrates every time an order is placed on the eCommerce app.
-Users associate the vibration with the order being placed, which eventually increases orders.
+Users associate the vibration with the order being placed, increasing orders.

 - A buyer feels their device’s vibration while placing the order.
 The vibration is the neutral stimulus.